Python-SIP/sip/doc/pyproject_toml.rst

 **docstrings**
     The boolean value specifies if docstrings that describe the signature of all functions, methods and constructors should be generated.
 By default docstrings are generated.
-This is also a user option.
+There is also a corresponding command line option.

 **exceptions**
     The boolean values specifies if support for C++ exceptions in the library